-This is one of VTT Technical Research Centre of Finland Ltd’s most significant investments this decade, and the largest bioeconomy research facility in Nordic countries.
-It serves the needs of process and product development operations of companies and projects implemented by VTT and its research partners.
+This is one of VTT Technical Research Centre of Finland Ltd’s most significant investments this decade.
+For that’s the largest bio-economy research facility in Nordic countries.
+It also serves the needs of process and product development operations.
+Especially of companies and projects implemented by VTT and its research partners.

-Through Bioruukki, VTT can make available its entire research volume for bioeconomy and circular economy, which amounts to more than EUR 60 million and almost 500 man-years annually.
+Through Bioruukki, VTT can make available its entire research volume for bioeconomy and circular economy.
+One which amounts to more than EUR 60 million and almost 500 man-years annually.
 In the next few years, Bioruukki is estimated to employ some 40 researchers.

 So far, VTT has invested EUR 10 million in Bioruukki and the planned further measures are estimated to be EUR 10–15 million.
 In the first phase, Bioruukki will launch gasification and pyrolysis piloting operations.
 The installation of other pilot equipment in the 8,000 square metre Bioruukki will be carried out in the next two years.

 Boldness and speed to development work